Angelo Rinaldi

-Angelo Rinaldi (born 17 June 1940) is a French writer and literary critic.
+Angelo Rinaldi (17 June 1939 – 7 May 2025) was a French writer and literary critic.

-Biography
+Life and career

-Rinaldi is the son of Pierre-François Rinaldi and Antoinette Pietri; after growing up in Corsica he became a journalist.
+Rinaldi was the son of Pierre-François Rinaldi and Antoinette Pietri; after growing up in Corsica he became a journalist.
 He initially worked as a reporter and court correspondent for the newspapers Nice-Matin and Paris-Jour and soon acquired a reputation as a writer and a sharp-penned literary critic.
 As a critic, he worked for L'Express, Le Point and Le Nouvel Observateur before becoming literary editor of Le Figaro, which he remained until his retirement.

-Rinaldi is Corsican, and his books often contain detailed observations of Corsica and of the town of Bastia where he grew up.
+Rinaldi was Corsican, and his books often contain detailed observations of Corsica and of the town of Bastia where he grew up.

-He has received the Prix Pierre de Monaco for his body of work.
+He received the Prix Pierre de Monaco for his body of work.

 He was elected to Seat 20 of the Académie Française on 21 June 2001, succeeding José Cabanis.

+In 2011, Rinaldi resigned as president of the Defense of the French Language association after they awarded the Prix Richelieu to the right-wing journalist Éric Zemmour.

+Rinaldi died in Paris on 7 May 2025, at the age of 84.